kelsayed/ble-ocf-bridge/ReadMe.md

 First make sure no firewall is running (or one is properly configured to allow iotivity-related traffic and especially multicast traffic) on the machine(s) where these applications are running.

 The demonstration requires nodes supporting BLE with HRS and BAS profiles.
 I have used Nodic NRF modules programmed with Nordik SDK.
 One node supports HRS and BAS profile and the second supports blood pressure monitor (BPM) and BAS.
+One can also use the Noridc NRF tooklbox or BLE-Sim apps on Android or IPhone to smilate nodes with certain GATT profiles on a smart phone.
 The machine used to run the ble_ocf_bridge had an Intel module with BLE v4.2 running Bluez 5.3  stack.

 1. Go to the root directory of `ble-ocf-bridge.js`, open a shell terminal, and execute </br> `node  js/rd-server.js`</br>